John Stamos Still ‘Can’t Process’ Lori Loughlin’s College Admissions Scandal

 “Whatever happened, I’m pretty sure that the punishment is not equal to the crime, if there was a crime,” he said.

-Stamos has attempted to remain as mum as he can about Laughlin, and even though he has not said much about the situation, he still gets asked about it.
+Stamos has attempted to remain as mum as he can about Loughlin, and even though he has not said much about the situation, he still gets asked about it.

 John Stamos is supporting Lori Loughlin as best he can.https://t.co/p9CJmrwMay